senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

 #### Copy 1.11.0 to 1.12.0 configuration

-1. Create a docker container running on "old" Senzing installation.
+1. Create a docker container running an "old" Senzing installation.
    Perform the following instructions in a new terminal window.
     1. :pencil2: Identify location of "old" Senzing installation.
        Example: